Marooning: In literature

-The most famous literary reference to marooning probably occurs in Robert Louis Stevenson's Treasure Island in which Ben Gunn is left marooned on the island for three years.
+Probably the most famous literary reference to marooning occurs in Robert Louis Stevenson's Treasure Island in which Ben Gunn is left marooned on the island for three years.

-A famous real-life marooning, initially at Selkirk's request, was leaving the sailor Alexander Selkirk on Juan Fernández Island off the coast of Chile, in the Pacific Ocean.
-Selkirk, a sailor with the Dampier expedition, was worried about the unseaworthy condition of his ship, the Cinque Ports, and had argued with the captain until he left him ashore on the island where they had briefly stopped for water and food supplies.
+A famous real-life marooning, initially at his own request, was that of the sailor Alexander Selkirk on Juan Fernández Island off the coast of Chile, in the Pacific Ocean.
+Selkirk, a sailor with the Dampier expedition, was worried about the unseaworthy condition of his ship, the Cinque Ports, and had argued with the captain until he left Selkirk ashore on the island where they had briefly stopped for water and food supplies.
 The Cinque Ports indeed later sank with the loss of most of her crew.
 Selkirk was not rescued until four years later, by Woodes Rogers.
 Selkirk's travails provided part of the inspiration for Daniel Defoe's novel Robinson Crusoe.
 Today there are islands off the Chilean coast named Alejandro Selkirk Island and Robinson Crusoe Island.